Shidhishiva/Landing_Page8/README.md

-# Landing_Page8
+# Description
+Webpage is designed by CSS colors and stylying
 Single Product Landing Page websites.
-Using HTML, CSS, JAVASCRIPT
+Using HTML, CSS